 If you want to be excellent at anything, it will take time and hard work.
 Even if you are naturally gifted, there are no shortcuts to success.
-You must gain knowledge, practice what you have learned, and make mistakes.
+You must acquire knowledge, practice what you have learned, and will often need a mentor.

 In the first half of the film, Rey is equal to men in her abilities, despite her lack of experience.
 She pilots the Millennium Falcon without a co-pilot and outmanoeuvres two TIE fighters.
 She makes repairs on the ship and intuitively knows things that the original owner, Han Solo (Harrison Ford), does not.

 After Kylo leaves, Rey uses the Force to make a Storm Trooper remove her restraints, and she escapes.
 In an earlier scene, when Finn (John Boyega) takes her hand to help her run from Storm Troopers, she says, “Stop taking my hand!”
 Rey is not a damsel in distress who needs a man to rescue her.
-She can rescue herself.
+She can rescue herself from any situation.

 Rey is a Mary Sue because she never fails in her ability to do difficult things.
 Despite being a novice, she becomes proficient at everything she attempts within minutes.
 However, Rey’s characterization isn’t about women being equal to men (which they are).

-Rey represents feminist wish fulfillment: the desire to achieve greater things than men.
+Rey represents women who can achieve greater things than men.
 In the climax of the film, she becomes stronger than Kylo in her ability to use the Force.
 When her lightsaber is laying in the snow, and Kylo wants it for himself, they both try to summon it, but it comes to her hand.

 In their duel, Rey defeats him, leaving him wounded on the ground.
 She defeats him even though she has never fought with a lightsaber before.
 (In the sequel to the film, The Last Jedi, Snoke (Andy Serkis) mocks Kylo for being “bested by a girl who never held a lightsaber.”)

 Rey is an unrealistic character because she achieves success too easily.
 In the real world, women must work just as hard as men to be successful.
-Women can achieve the same things as men, but not when they have less experience.
+Women can achieve the same (or even greater) things as men, but not when they have less experience.